-Other capitalised assets post conversion represents the value of assets purchased since conversion to academy school status.
-These are depreciated in line with the accounting policies set out in note 1.
+Other capitalised assets post conversion represents the value of assets purchased since conversion to academy school status not relating to Land and Buildings.
+These are depreciated in line with the accounting policies set out in note 1 and at the yearend had a closing balance of £217,000 (2022: 155,000).

-The ESFA building valuation represents the value of leasehold assets as per the valuation detailed in note 1 to the accounts plus subsequent assets improvements.
+The ESFA building valuation represents the value of leasehold assets as per the valuation detailed in note 13 to the accounts plus subsequent assets improvements.
 The assets were all valued using a depreciated replacement cost model and are to be depreciated over a 125 year period.

 Unrestricted funds include the income and related expenditure for activities such as lettings, sales of educational goods and services, Teaching School activities, catering and music income.
 It also includes all investment income and gift aid donations.
-The balance on this fund at the 31st August 2022 is £770,000 (2021: £695,000) and these funds can be used at the discretion of the trustees, in order to meet the charitable objections of the Trust.
+The balance on this fund at the 31st August 2023 is £770,000 (2022: £770,000) and these funds can be used at the discretion of the trustees, in order to meet the charitable objections of the Trust.

-18 Funds
+18 Funds (Continued)